The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 ./gradlew build

-And executed using java -jar target/quarkus-app/quarkus-run.jar:
+And executed by using java -jar target/quarkus-app/quarkus-run.jar:

-Runner jar Example
+Runner jar example

 $ java -jar target/quarkus-app/quarkus-run.jar

-2019-03-28 14:27:48,839 INFO [io.quarkus] (main) Quarkus 3.16.3 started in 0.796s.
+2019-03-28 14:27:48,839 INFO [io.quarkus] (main) Quarkus 3.17.4 started in 0.796s.
 Listening on: http://[::]:8080

 2019-03-28 14:27:48,841 INFO [io.quarkus] (main) Installed features: [cdi, rest, rest-jackson, security, smallrye-jwt]